EwenG/replique.el/README.md

 - To update the *:repl-verbose* REPL options, **from a cljs REPL**: `(replique.interactive/set-cljs-repl-verbose true)`.
 Note that `set-cljs-repl-verbose` is a macro.
 - To update one of *#{:verbose :warnings :compiler-stats :language-in :language-out :closure-warnings}* compiler options, **from a clj REPL**: `(replique.interactive/set-cljs-compiler-opt :verbose true)`

 Replique only manages development builds.
-For production builds, I would recommend using a custom script, a lein plugin or any other existing solution.
+For production builds, I would recommend using a custom script, a lein plugin (such as [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild)) or any other existing solution.

 ### Clojurescript browser REPL